michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 AutoML helps data scientists to be more productive.
 However, it should be used carefully.
 The use of AutoML does not guarantee a higher performance when compared to single models, such as a simple logistic regression.
 In this project, it is clear that sophisticated models (or ensemble of models) do not perform better than simpler ones, and in these cases, we should consider a business-centered approach, such as:

-* better feature engineering of the variables
+* Better feature engineering of the variables - Here, we have not focused on the exploratory data analysis and preprocessing steps.
+It is common to apply methods to assess the importance of each feature.
+Applying feature selection is one step that could lead to better classifiers.
+Features that do not help in the classification problem could introduce "noise" to the problem, decreasing the performance of the trained models.

-* Try different categorization of data
+* Try different categorization of data - explore more techniques than One-Hot Encoding (OHE), and dummy variables

-* Group variables, according to the business experience
+* Group variables, according to the business experience - maybe considering less classes in each variable can benefit the classification of the clients

 Besides that, there are some aspects we can improve, like:

 * Exploration of class balancing techniques (oversampling of the minority class, subsampling of majority class, synthesis of new data, etc.)

-* Different categorical encodings
-* Utilization of appropriate metrics if the classes are imbalanced
+* Utilization of appropriate metrics if the classes are imbalanced - As mentioned before, accuracy is not the best metric to this problem; precision would be a better choice

-* Increase the range of values for hyperparameter search in logistic regression
+* Increase the range of values for hyperparameter search in logistic regression - Explore more parameters in the search space
-* Explore different metrics